 –What comes down to us through the centuries is the Corpus Hermeticum.
 17 treatises, but only fragments, remnants of legendary essential texts—42 of them.
 And from what we can see, there are no defining concepts, no unifying principles, no consistency other than a lack of consistency, coupled with the heartfelt declarations they represent the ultimate truth.
 They were supposedly written by the V.D., but you can’t tell who that is supposed to be: an actual person, a god, a principle, a methodology, or a culture that combines all of the above.

-–V.D. seems to put in his first appearance around the first century A.D.
+–The V.D. seems to put in his first appearance around the first century A.D.
 But then the chronologies get all screwed up.
 In some accounts, his teachings influenced Zoroaster and Moses, but that might have been a campaign from Persians and Jews trying to set up defenses against an alluring and encroaching mysticism.
 There is something very appealing about an eternal single, unified true, but hidden, nature of things, final answers, that lay at the heart of all religious questions.
-Plato gets roped in as well, but the need to invoke Plato’s name could have been because philosophy was under similar pressures.
+Plato gets roped in as well, but the folks trying to suppress the V.D. needed to invoke Plato’s name because philosophy was under the same kind of pressures as the prevailing religions.
 Ideas can be catchy as diseases.
 Rationality and Logic really don’t guarantee protection against weaponized lunacy.
 Everybody needs to be on full alert when people start pulling weird ideas out of their… out of the air.

 –Consider the way the V.D. infected Western intellectual development, mythically representing both sides of the materialism vs idealism debate, serving, like Hermes, as a messenger between the two sides, science and magic.